dd9jn/rfc4880bis/crypto-refresh.md

 The validity period of the key.
 This is the number of seconds after the key creation time that the key expires.
+For a direct signature, the key creation time is that of the primary key.
+For a subkey binding signature, the key creation time is that of the subkey.
 If this is not present or has a value of zero, the key never expires.
 This is found only on a self-signature.